 Costs for the disposal of waste streams can vary for several reasons, for example market fluctuations, new procurements and indexation uplifts.
-For that reason, it may be necessary to change discrete prices in-year and the correct approvals will be sought for any alterations to the fees and charges.
+For that reason, it may be necessary to change discrete prices in-year.
+This year, as detailed above, there are particular known events that may trigger this and the correct approvals will be sought for any alterations to the fees and charges.